 As Piggeldy and Frederick stroll down country roads in Das Fernweh (the yen for faraway places) Piggeldy gushes at the way his brother Frederick has aptly described this unknown concept.

 So schön kann nur mein lieber Bruder Frederick 'Fernweh' beschreiben.

-So beautifully can only my dear brother Frederick describe "fernweh".
+Only my dear brother Frederick could describe 'fernweh' so beautifully.

 Beschreiben (to describe) is the inseparable verb in our example and if we subtract the prefix be- it becomes schreiben (to write).